 When you think about the Refiner’s fire (as referenced in Malachi 3:3-4), it isn’t that the gold or silver completely burns but that it burns away the impurities to make it a purer gold.
 This process is the way that God deals with sin and human nature in our lives.
 Christians are not always prepared for this process as it can lead to a plethora of internal upheaval, and it is not comfortable.

 “For He is like a refiners fire and like launderers’ soap, He will sit as a refiner and a purifier of silver; He will purify the sons of Levi and purge them as gold and silver, that they may offer the Lord an offering in righteousness.” – Malachi 3:3-4

 As disciples of Christ, one must go through this process of refining to produce the fruits of the spirit.
-One is not automatically saved, then immediately begins the production of all the Fruits of the Spirit in one’s life.
+One is not automatically saved, then immediately begins producing all the Fruits of the Spirit in one’s life.
 Sometimes, you must walk with the Lord and experience difficulty for the Lord to achieve the product.
 A product more like Christ.
-This can be very difficult, but it is more useful to the kingdom.
+This cannot be easy, but it is more useful to the kingdom.

 “But the fruit of the Spirit is love, joy, peace, long-suffering, kindness, goodness, faithfulness, gentleness, self-control…” – Galatians 5:22

 This season may be intense or merely as a slight burn.

 God will walk with you through the darkest season of life (if that is what it takes).
 Many internal struggles and misunderstandings of “why” at times can feel like Job and his own suffering and questioning.
 Sometimes there isn’t merely a physical death but a mental and spiritual death.